 What do I need for a properly stocked home bar?

-“With so much division in our nation this election year, I really see Thanksgiving as a great chance to heal some wounds and draw us back together.
+“With so much division in our nation, I really see Thanksgiving as a great chance to heal some wounds and draw us back together.
 That being said, you should have options available on Thanksgiving for your imbibing pleasure.
 So instead of throwing another cocktail idea at you, I am full-throatedly endorsing a basic, yet versatile, well-stocked home bar prepared to make the classics with precision and verve.

-- 1 straight rye (Rittenhouse, Hochstatder’s, Old Protrero)
+- 1 straight rye (Rittenhouse, Hochstatder’s, Old Potrero)

 - 1 modern dry gin (Aviation, Leopold’s, Dillon’s Unfiltered)

 - 1 bottle of vodka (Loft & Bear, Tito’s)